Genetics

 All about the course

-Course Delivery
+Course delivery

-Across three years of study - or four, if you choose to include an industry placement, you will explore fascinating biomedical science topics including pathophysiology, immunology, clinical and molecular genetics and cell pathology.
+Across three years of study (or four if you choose to include an industry placement) you will explore fascinating biomedical science topics including pathophysiology, immunology, clinical and molecular genetics and cell pathology.
 You will gain insight into disease processes, and how they are diagnosed and treated all while refining your practical laboratory and research skills.

 Learn more about the modules you will study in the section below.

-Learning Experience
+Learning experience

-Our course has a strong practical focus, enabling you to develop the lab skills needed to become an employable biomedical scientist, or for a career in laboratory research in a wide range of industry sectors.
+Our biomedical science course has a strong practical focus, enabling you to develop the lab skills needed to become an employable biomedical scientist, or for a career in laboratory research in a wide range of industry sectors.

-Industry Placement
+Industry placement

-On this course, you will have the option to take an industry placement year between years two and three.
+On this biomedical science course, you will have the option to take an industry placement year between years two and three.
 Although you will be responsible for securing your placement, a tutor will support you, monitor your progress and assess your final placement report.
 In our experience, placement students achieve better final degree results and employment prospects.

 Building on our industry-focused approach, we have developed longstanding connections with regional health and scientific research organisations.
 Recent biomedical science students have completed placements with leading laboratories at Wythenshawe Hospital, Manchester Royal Infirmary, and Aintree Hospital.

-Degree Apprenticeship
+Degree apprenticeship

-If you are currently employed in an IBMS accredited pathology lab, you can apply to study this course through our Degree Apprenticeship pathway.
+If you are currently employed in an IBMS accredited pathology lab, you can apply to study this course through our degree apprenticeship pathway.
 Please do not apply for the apprenticeship pathway via UCAS.

 Learn more by completing an online enquiry, or by contacting us at: apprenticeships@salford.ac.uk.